The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) are the highest honors bestowed by

 - Dimension Four: Reflective practice and life-long learning to improve teaching and student learning.

-- Dimension Five: Leadership and equity in education inside and outside of the classroom.
+- Dimension Five: Opportunity, access, and leadership in education inside and outside of the classroom.

 The PAEMST program encourages applications that provide evidence of